icaraps/static-website-deploy/README.md

 ## Create Azure Storage Account and deploy static website using GitHub Actions
 1. Follow the tutorial [Azure Storage Account](https://docs.microsoft.com/es-es/learn/modules/create-azure-storage-account/5-exercise-create-a-storage-account))
 2. Copy the following example of workflow and create the workflow to `.github/workflows/` in your project repository.
-3. Change `folder` to your folder path where files to deploy are.
+3. Change `source` to your folder path where files to deploy are.
 4. Commit and push your project to GitHub repository, you should see a new GitHub Action initiated in **Actions** tab.